 It’s just few years ago, when we were enjoying cellphones like Nokia 3310 and we were addicted to legendary game called Snake.
 I personally think I belong to last pre-Facebook generation.
 Todays kids are grown on social networks.
 When I was child, I have to ask my parents for one hour on PC.
 And today?
-Todays young people spend a lot of time on smartphones, even while with friends in pub.
+Todays young people spend a lot of time on smartphones, even while sitting with friends in pub.
 We are looking at screens and our social life degradates.
 It’s all about “likes”, “shares” and “friend requests”.

 And now something I can’t stand out.
 Just imagine, someone buys flagship from Samsung – Galaxy S6 – for about 850 Euro and after ONE year he sells it for half price and purchases new flagship Galaxy S7.
 Reason?
 He just want to own latest model.
 No rational reason or something other.